 - Contact sports.
 Any sport where there is a risk of your being hit or hurt is best avoided.
 Kickboxing or squash, are examples of ones to put on hold for now.

 - Sports with a risk of falling.
 Horse-riding, skiing, snowboarding are all examples of sports where you are moving at high speeds and may suffer from falls.
-If you were to fall it could have serious implications for your baby so it is best to pause those for your pregnancy.
+If you were to fall it could have serious implications for your baby so it’s best to pause those for your pregnancy.

 - Exercising while lying on your back.
 This is particularly important later in pregnancy as the uterus gets heavier with a growing baby, placenta and amniotic fluid.
-The risk is that when you lie on your back this weight may press down on a major vein, the vena cava, and restrict blood flow.
-For that reasons it’s best to exercise on your side when doing floor exercises
+The main risk is that when you lie on your back this weight may press down on a major vein, the vena cava, and restrict blood flow.
+For that reason, it’s best to exercise on your side when doing floor exercises.

 - Scuba diving.
 The baby has no protection against decompression sickness so it is not recommended to scuba dive